ppy/osu-wiki/wiki/Client/Release_stream/Lazer/Feature_comparison/en.md

 This kind of makes sense when you look at it, but adds complexity to computing gameplay (and potentially adds replay errors, especially with higher OD values and slider velocity).

 The rationale behind this change is simple: without it, having `Snaking out sliders` enabled becomes very awkward to visualise when a player hits late.
 Do you leave the original circle in place and delay the outward snaking?
 How does it catch up to the actual location of the slider ball if so?
-And on the contrary, if you don't delay the snaking, do you leave the head circle detached from the slider (please no)?
+And on the contrary, if you do not delay the snaking, do you leave the head circle detached from the slider (please no)?

 |  |  |
 | :-- | :-: |